History of Southampton: Normans (1066–1154)

-Southampton's prosperity was assured following the Norman Conquest in 1066, when it became the major port of transit between Winchester (the capital of England until the early 12th Century) and Normandy.
+Southampton's prosperity was assured following the Norman Conquest in 1066, when it became the major port of transit between Winchester (the capital of England until the early 12th century) and Normandy.

-The Domesday Book indicates that Southampton already had distinct French and English quarters at the time of the Norman Conquest and that the King owned a number of properties upon which rent was payable.
+Domesday Book indicates that Southampton already had distinct French and English quarters at the time of the Norman Conquest and that the King owned a number of properties for which rent was payable.

 Archaeological evidence has dated the foundation of St Michael's Church at 1070 and the church was dedicated to St Michael, patron saint of Normandy.

 An Augustinian priory was founded at St Denys, on 364 acre of land granted by Henry I, the last of the Norman Kings, in 1127.
 St Denys Priory continued as a religious house until its suppression in 1536.